byatesrae/weather_example/README.md

 ### Robust Provider Integration
 The provider implementations ([Weatherstack](internal/weatherstack/current.go) & [Openweather](internal/openweather/weather.go)) are quite simple.
 It'd be worth investing time into more thorough integrations.
 For example, Weatherstack will return a status code 200 (OK) even for non-successful requests.
 The current integration will assume success on 200, deserialize to the successful response without error and return it with all values zero-valued (0 temperature, 0 wind speed).

-### Type Assertion Checks
-There are a few type assertions that don't check the value of the second return value ('ok').
-Despite these never possibly panicking in this project, they should be guarded against panic to ensure robustness (and not to mention consistency).

-### More Configuration
-There is still room for more application configuration (as opposed to hardcoding values).

 ### Richer Error Responses
 Any low level errors encountered in the [weather handler](cmd/weatherapi/handlers/weather.go) are returned as internal errors (500).
 Ideally, if there is an opportunity to, more expressive errors could be returned.